-In my previous post on the Five Core Components of a Great Digital Strategy, I talk about the data, process, and systems that drive internal operations.
-Quite possibly the most boring part of a digital strategy – decidedly unsexy, been around for ages, the electronic epitome of drudgery and toil.
+In my previous article in this series on the Five Core Components of a Great Digital Business, I talk about the data, process, and systems that drive internal operations.
+Quite possibly the most boring part of a digital business – decidedly unsexy, been around for ages, the electronic epitome of drudgery and toil.

-But now, we think about customer-facing, customer-centric processes, with their own collection of supporting systems and derived data.
-Quite possibly the most over-simplified part of digital strategy – it’s not as simple as building a web site or an app, spending time and money on design with no thought to supporting process.
+But now let’s think about customer-facing, customer-centric processes, with their own collection of supporting systems and derived data.
+Quite possibly the most over-simplified part of digital business – it’s not as simple as building a web site or an app, spending time and money on design with no thought to supporting process.

 <aside>Yes, I have written a lot about Design, and there is no doubt that it is an important part of the user experience, the employee experience, and the “stickiness” and usability of any process.
 Customer-facing systems are typically where Design gets the credit it deserves.
 But don’t oversell the importance of Design – it’s not the tail that wags this dog.

 This customer-facing technology has been around for many years, part of the second impact wave of information and technology on business.
 In 2001, Porter wrote about how the Internet would enable a new level of connectivity between companies and their value chains (back to the supplier, out to the customer).
 Mass customization and the power of the consumer were big ideas, but they strained against the legacy of standardization and control from those monolithic ERPs.

 And it is about this time in history that technology vendors are learning the value of bypassing IT to get to the real decision makers (Them That Owns The Budget) – for the good, as real progress was made for the customer.
 But these newly formed teams, with non-traditional technical backgrounds, often have trouble reconciling the need for engineering & control with the need for speed, flexibility, and a real focus on the customer.
 Is it surprising that, over time, these disconnected teams have built up disconnected processes and data pools?